danstocker-legacy/nodes/README.md

 ### Utilities

 - `Logger`: Logs input to console.
+- `Node`: Ad-hoc node defined by process callback and number of ports.
 - `SuperNode`: Groups nodes into a single node.
 - `Tagger`: Forwards input to output with the tag changed.